qsnake/gpaw/doc/documentation/densitymix/densitymix.rst

   \sum_q f_q e^{i q R}

 As this is fully nonlocal in real space, it would be very costly to apply.
-Instead we use a semilocal stencil with only 3rd nearest neighbors:
+Instead we use a semilocal stencil with only three nearest neighbors:

 .. math::